 Skip navigation

-Registrant Profile | Martin Parsons CEng, CEnv, FIAgrE
+CEnv Profile | Martin Parsons CEng, CEnv, FIAgrE

 Through his many years in engineering industry and agricultural engineering, and a background in farming, Martin is keenly aware that there is an urgent need to do more regarding sustainable land use.
 Martin’s key areas of interest are the protection of our remaining top soil, and restoration of degraded soils, through valuing soil biology, the associated soil fertility and the resulting biodiversity.

-Martin became a CEnv as part of a plan to broaden his work from being focused mainly on internal combustion engines, to working more on a genuinely sustainable approach to how we live on planet Earth, and do a better job of looking after our natural capital and biodiversity.
-As he strove to make sustainable use of natural capital more central to his work, becoming a Chartered Environmentalist complemented Martin’s existing Chartered Engineer and Fellow IAgrE qualifications.
+Martin became a CEnv in 2017 as part of a plan to broaden his work from being focused mainly on internal combustion engines, to working more on a genuinely sustainable approach to how we live on planet Earth, and do a better job of looking after our natural capital and biodiversity.
+As he strove to make sustainable use of natural capital more central to his work, becoming a Chartered Environmentalist complemented Martin’s existing Chartered Engineer and IAgrE Fellow qualifications.

-Profile correct as of July 2022
+Profile correct as of December 2023

 Useful Information & Resources